 Malik Golden, SS, Penn State

-The Eagles have hosted Golden and could use some safety depth.
+The Eagles hosted Golden and could use some safety depth.

 2016 First Round Pick: Carson Wentz, North Dakota State (2)